PRATUL51/REST-API-Basics/README.md

 # REST-API-Basics
-Basic CRUD Operations using RESTFul Web Services and Spring Framework
+Basic CRUD Operations using RESTFul Web Services and Spring boot

 Contains all the required files with all the packages defined separately....